Headshot photo of Dennis Tran

 Dennis Tran (he/him)

-I work across industries including digital health, media, entertainment, education, and nonprofit sectors to help organizations move beyond performative inclusion to build psychologically safe, culturally-rooted, and neurodiversity-affirming spaces.
+I have worked across various industries, including digital health, media, entertainment, education, and nonprofit sectors, to help organizations move beyond performative inclusion and build psychologically safe, culturally-informed, and neurodiversity-affirming spaces.
 My lived experience grounds everything I do.

 Through my work, I’ve:

-• Consulted on the first autistic character Lavender in Blue’s Clues & You!
-(Disability Belong, formerly RespectAbility + 9 Story Media)
+• Consulted on the first autistic character, Lavender in Blue’s Clues & You, a 2025 Emmy Award-winning preschool series through Disability Belong, formerly RespectAbility + 9 Story Media

-• Spoke in person and virtually at companies, conferences, educational institutions, and nonprofit organizations, with over 2,000 attendees.
+• Spoke in person and virtually at companies, conferences, educational institutions, and nonprofit organizations, with 2,000+ attendees.

-• Led the creation of the monthly Autism Resource Toolkit and Tip Sheet for the Autism Society of America and its national affiliate network
+• Led the creation of 15+ monthly Autism Resource Toolkits and Tip Sheets for the Autism Society of America for their 70+ affiliates, impacting 334,000+ individuals nationwide

-• Developed a neurodiversity and disability inclusion tip sheet guide for the A&E Network
+• Co-developed a neurodiversity and disability inclusion tip sheet guide for the A&E Network

-• Co-created curriculum including the InVision Universal Design Program (Fox Family Foundation)
+• Co-created curriculum, including the Innovating Inclusion Universal Design Curriculum and Program for Fox Family Foundation

-• Co-created a nationally accessible resource toolkit for the Asian Americans with Disabilities Initiative (AADI)
+• Co-created a nationally accessible resource toolkit for the Asian Americans with Disabilities Initiative (AADI), resulting in 900+ downloads nationwide.

-I also work with companies, ERGs, and educational institutions to build inclusive team culture, affirming community support structures, and better representation.
-I specialize in authentic storytelling and media consulting through the lens of culture, neurodiversity, and disability justice.
+I also work with companies, ERGs, health organizations, and educational institutions to build an inclusive team culture, experiences, affirming community support structures, and better representation.
+I specialize in authentic storytelling, providing consulting, strategic advising, and implementation through the lens of culture, neurodiversity, and disability justice, with expertise in lived experience.

-Whether I’m leading a workshop, speaking on a stage, or collaborating on curriculum, I’m driven by one goal: to help others feel seen, valued, and empowered in their full identities.
+Whether I’m leading a workshop, speaking on a stage, writing, creating content, or collaborating on projects, I’m driven by one goal: to help others feel seen, valued, and empowered in their full identities.

 My Journey